hutscape/hutscape.github.io/_checklists/layout.md

       - name: Round all sharp edges on the edge cuts layer with grid <code>25 mils</code>
       - name: Place components into functional building blocks where possible
       - name: Place components for mechanical considerations with grid <code>25 mils</code>
+      - name:  Adjust components for less congested routing and space signal traces far apart
+      - name: Add multiple LED indictors to show power on each rail and some digital functioning
+      - name: Add isolation jumpers to isolate power from some circuits for  debugging
     image: net-class.png
   - title: Routing
     list: